wtetsu/sillycd/README.md

 brew install sillycd
 ```

+or [download](https://github.com/wtetsu/sillycd/releases/download/v1.0.0/sillycd-v1.0.0-darwin-amd64.zip) and add it to a PATH directory.

 ### Define function

 sillycd just writes a matched directory to stdout.
 If you use sillycd as alternative cd, you have to define a shell function.